DanielMeads/SuperPy/Readme.txt

     Expenses - Reports on amount spent on purchases.
     Profit - Reports on the revenue minus the purchasing costs.

+Graphs:
+    stock - Povides a graph showing the amount of products currently in stock. value - Povides a graph showing the amount of products by purchase value. purchases - Povides a grpah showing the amount of products purchased by day.

 These reports can be used with the date variations of: